Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Reticent to ask about RRSPs?

-We’re obligated by the commandments of personal-finance reporting to mention RRSPs in every article about taxes, so let’s do it: Registered Retirement Savings Plans (RRSPs) not only help you save for retirement, they also reduce your tax bill, by basically lowering your taxable income in the eyes of the government.
-Say you earned $100,000 in 2021, but you contributed $20,000 to an RRSP.
-Well, the government will basically pretend that the $20K you put into an RRSP doesn’t exist and tax you as if you made only $80,000.
+We’re obligated by the commandments of personal-finance reporting to mention RRSPs in every article about taxes, so let’s do it: Registered Retirement Savings Plans not only help you save for retirement, they also reduce your tax bill, by basically lowering your taxable income in the eyes of the government.
+Say you earned $100,000 in 2022, but you contributed $18,000 to an RRSP.
+Well, the government will basically pretend that the $18K you put into an RRSP doesn’t exist and tax you as if you made only $82,000.
 Which is a pretty nifty way to reduce your taxable income, especially since you’re socking away money for old age.
 (Fair warning: when you retire, the government will tax whatever money you withdraw from your RRSP, but likely at a lower rate if you’ve stopped working.)

-In 2021, the RRSP limit is either $27,830 or 18% of your earned income — whichever is less (provided you don’t have any rollover RRSP room; more on that in a moment).
+In 2023, the RRSP limit is either $30,780 or 18% of your earned income from 2022 — whichever is less (provided you don’t have any rollover RRSP room; more on that in a moment).
 Check your CRA My Account services to verify.

 PRO TIP: You can carry forward unused RRSP contribution room from one year to the next.
-So if you contribute only $20,000 of the max $27,830, you’ll get extra room to contribute the following tax year.
+So if you contribute $5,000 less than your max for that year, you’ll have $5,000 of extra room to contribute in another year.

 Perplexed by pandemic-related deductions?

-We’ve already published a detailed article about pandemic-related tax benefits.
-So we won’t repeat ourselves too much.
-But, in short, the Canada Recovery Benefit (CRB) ended in 2021 and got replaced by the Canada Worker Lockdown Benefit.
-Then there are other programs, like the Canada Recovery Sickness Benefit and the Canada Recovery Caregiving Benefit, that were introduced in 2020 and which will run through at least 2022.
-(Again, read our full piece on the subject.)
-The upshot for tax season is that whatever payments you received in 2021 from these programs are considered income, and you’ll need to pay taxes accordingly.
-You should have received T1 tax-return slips to help you do that.
+Although many of them ended, there were still pandemic-related benefits available to certain Canadians last year — and yes, you need to pay taxes on them.
+In short, the Canada Recovery Benefit (CRB) ended in 2021 and got replaced by the Canada Worker Lockdown Benefit, which ended in 2022.
+Other programs, like the Canada Recovery Sickness Benefit and the Canada Recovery Caregiving Benefit, were introduced in 2020 and also ended last year.
 One nice thing about these COVID benefits is that most are at least partially taxed before the funds hit your bank account, which reduces some sting when it’s time to pay up on the rest.
+You should have received t-slips to help you know what you owe.

 PRO TIP: If you log into your account on the CRA website, the home screen will read: “COVID-19 Support Payment Application Details,” which takes you to a page listing any benefits you applied for and received.
 Look right under your tax return.